Anomaly Detection in Large Labeled Multi-Graph Databases: Related Work

-{\bf Graph Anomaly Detection:} Graph anomaly detection has been studied under various settings for plain/attributed, static/dynamic, etc. graphs \cite{conf/pakdd/AkogluMF10, perozzi2014focused, conf/kdd/EswaranFGM18, shin2016corescope, perozzi2016scalable, hooi2017graph} (See \cite{journals/datamine/AkogluTK15} for a survey.)
-These work focus on detecting node/edge/subgraph anomalies within a \textit{single} graph, none of which applies to our setting, as we are to detect anomalous graphs within a graph \textit{database}, by definition.
+{\bf Graph Anomaly Detection:} Graph anomaly detection has been studied under various settings for plain/attributed, static/dynamic, etc. graphs, including the most recent deep learning based approaches \cite{conf/pakdd/AkogluMF10,perozzi2014focused,conf/kdd/EswaranFGM18,shin2016corescope,perozzi2016scalable,hooi2017graph,ding2019deep,zhao2020error} (See \cite{journals/datamine/AkogluTK15} and {\cite{ma2021comprehensive} for a survey.)
+These works focus on detecting \textit{node/edge/subgraph anomalies} within a \textit{single} graph, none of which applies to our setting, as we are to detect anomalous graphs (or \textit{graph-level anomalies}) within a graph \textit{database}.

-On anomalous graph detection in graph databases, {\sc Subdue} \cite{NobleC03} has been applied to flag graphs as anomalous if they experience low compression via discovered substructures over the iterations.
-Further, it has been used to identify graphs that contain substructures $S'$ with small differences (a few modifications, insertions, or deletions) from the best one $S$, which are attributed to malicious behavior \cite{journals/ida/EberleH07}.
+On anomalous graph detection in graph databases, {\sc Gbad} \cite{journals/ida/EberleH07} has been applied to flag graphs as anomalous if they experience low compression via discovered substructures over the iterations.
+Further, it has been used to identify graphs that contain substructures $S'$ with small differences (a few modifications, insertions, or deletions) from the best one $S$, which are attributed to malicious behavior \cite{journals/ida/EberleH07}. {\sc Gbad} also has very high time complexity due to the nested searches for substructures to compress the graphs through many iterations (failed to complete on multiple cases of our experiments - see Section~\ref{sec:experiment}).
 Our work is on the same lines with these work in principle, however our encoding scheme is lossless.
 Moreover, these work cannot handle graphs with weighted/multi edges.
-There exist other graph anomaly detection approaches \cite{conf/kdd/ManzoorMA16,conf/kdd/EswaranFGM18}, however none of them simultaneously handle node-labeled graphs with multi-edges.
-We present a qualitative comparison of related work to \method in Table \ref{tab:related_comparison}. }
+There exist other graph anomaly detection approaches \cite{conf/kdd/ManzoorMA16,conf/kdd/EswaranFGM18}, however none of them simultaneously handle node-labeled graphs with multi-edges. \textsc{SnapSketch} \cite{paudel2020snapsketch} was introduced recently as an unsupervised graph representation approach for intrusion detection in a graph stream and showed better detection than previous works \cite{conf/kdd/ManzoorMA16,conf/kdd/EswaranFGM18}, however, \textsc{SnapSketch} was originally designed to work on undirected graphs.
+Note also that these works \cite{conf/kdd/ManzoorMA16,conf/kdd/EswaranFGM18,paudel2020snapsketch} focus on graph streams, i.e., time-ordered graphs, and may not work well in our setting of \textit{unordered} graph databases.
+We present a qualitative comparison of related work to \method in Table \ref{tab:related_comparison_t}.